lurch/hello_wayland/README.txt

 surface mapped onto a Wayland buffer or it can map the drmprime buffer directly to a wayland buffer and play using that (more efficient).

-No attempt is made to provide proper pacing or correct scaling.
-A window size is picked and the video is scaled to fill that to that at (probably) the refresh speed of the display.
+No attempt is made to provide proper pacing.

 (*) Nothing in Wayland is truely simple